Gary Kreps

-Personal life
+Awards and honours

-Gary married Stephanie Rode in San Francisco in 1972.
-Gary worked part-time for Flying Tigers Air Freight loading and unloading freight from airplanes at San Francisco International Airport and also enrolled at City College of San Francisco.
-Gary and Stephanie's first child, Becky, was born in 1984 in New Brunswick, New Jersey, when Gary taught at Rutgers University.
-Their second child, David was born in 1988 in St. Charles, Illinois, when Gary taught at NIU.
-The family has resided since 1999 in Gaithersburg, Maryland.
+Kreps has received many distinguished awards and honors for his work.
+He was elected as a Fellow of the American Academy of Health Behavior in 2010 and as a Fellow of the ICA in 2019.
+He was elected as an NCA Distinguished Scholar in 2019.

 Education

 Kreps studied at the University of Colorado Boulder, obtaining a bachelor's degree in Communication in 1975 and a master's degree in Communication the following year.
-He went to the University of Southern California for graduate work, earning a PhD in Communication in 1979.
+He then studied at the University of Southern California, earning a PhD in Communication in 1979.